 Are you doing all you can to bring out the best in your sales staff?
-Being the one in charge, the leader, is not just about planning strategies, setting goals and exhibiting strong levels of assertiveness.
-It’s also about displaying enthusiasm, listening, communicating, motivating — knowing what it is you should say and do in order to manage your employees to peak performance.
+Being the one in charge, the leader is not just about planning strategies, setting goals, and exhibiting strong assertiveness levels.
+It’s also about displaying enthusiasm, listening, communicating, motivating -- knowing what you should say and doing to manage your employees to peak performance.

 Know the personality of your sales staff.
 Make sure they are targeting the appropriate prospects and communicating effectively with them, speaking the same language.
 A producer’s inability to establish rapport may delay or even destroy a potential sale.

 For example, a prospective client who is reserved and technically oriented might not always respond well to someone boisterous and flamboyant; it will be up to you to tell your very gregarious employee to tone it down!
 Let him or her know it’s often beneficial to listen more and talk less.
-This is where your ability to function not just as a leader, but also as a concerned, resourceful coach comes into play.
+This is where your ability to function as a leader, and as a concerned, resourceful coach comes into play.

 Find the balance between aggressive and realistic goals.
 Setting high bars for your sales personnel can imply you have faith in their abilities and are prepared to push them to their limits.
-However, to some it might also seem like you’re expecting the impossible.
+However, to some, it might also seem like you’re expecting the impossible.
 Gain insight into the objectives each employee can truly achieve.
-Overly ambitious expectations of your staff can trigger frustration, discontent and feelings of inferiority if those expectations are not met.
+Your staff's overly ambitious expectations can trigger frustration, discontent, and feelings of inferiority if those expectations are not met.
 Your job is to motivate, not intimidate.

 In your role as a coach, you may also find it necessary to set short-term goals for employees who are hesitant or uncertain about themselves or their abilities.
 And be ready to modify those goals if they start to seem more detrimental than inspirational.